santiagosayshey/OMesh/README.md

 # OMesh: An Implementation of OLAF's Neighbourhood Protocol

 OMesh is an implementation of OLAF's Neighbourhood protocol, designed to facilitate secure and decentralized messaging across a network of servers and clients.
+It leverages end-to-end encryption and a combination of symmetric and asymmetric cryptography to ensure data privacy and integrity.

 **Group Members:** Samuel Chau and Menno Brandt